Revista BrJAC

 Point of View

-Full Professor of the Department of Analytical Chemistry at the Institute of Chemistry, University of Campinas, SP, Brazil
+Full Professor in the Department of Chemistry at the Federal University of São Carlos, São Carlos, SP, Brazil

 Forthcoming Papers